I Love Walking In France

 Tourist Office in Pradelles

 You’ll find the Tourist Office on Place de la Halle.
-Opening hours are listed here.
+Opening hours are listed on the Tourist Office website.

 A map of the village with fifteen points of interest marked can be accessed from the website—Brochure Pays Cayres Pradelles.
 It is in French and difficult to read online—ask for a paper copy at the Tourist Office.